hfarooqui/knowledge_base/docs/aws_vpc.md

 - NACL are stateless; responses to allowed inbound traffic are subject to rules defined for outbound traffic
 - Ephimeral ports, outbound rules only on network ACL
 - Block IP addresses using NACL and not security group
+- If creating internet facing load balancers all the subnets should have Internet Gateway attached to it

+### Flow Logs